Are you ready to make an impact on the San Francisco community in a mission-critical, member facing role and help create systemic change?

 - Coordinate with the nurse to complete the member’s medical assessments and integrate the medical care plan goals.

-- Act as a liaison to hospitals, long-term care settings, outpatient providers, home health representatives, and other community agencies.
+- Act as a liaison to hospitals, long-term care settings, outpatient providers, home health representatives, and other community agencies; provide referrals to mental health care; substance use management and treatment; transportation services and other health needs

 WHAT YOU WILL BRING